 Forming Places that Form Ideas: Creating Informal Learning Spaces

 “The space between” is how Shirley Dugdale and Phil Long describe informal learning spaces in higher education institutions.
-These are the places between classrooms and lecture halls, workspaces and meeting rooms, labs and seminars. *1 They are the places where students and faculty socialize, network, and study, where class discussions are continued and group projects are completed, and where impromptu encounters occur.
+These are the places between classrooms and lecture halls, workspaces and meeting rooms, labs and seminars.*1 They are the places where students and faculty socialize, network, and study, where class discussions are continued and group projects are completed, and where impromptu encounters occur.

-“Places where serendipity happens” is how Susan Whitmer of Herman Miller, Inc., defines them. *2 “The successful informal learning areas I’ve visited have a few key characteristics in common,” Whitmer explains.
+“Places where serendipity happens” is how Susan Whitmer of Herman Miller, Inc., defines them.*2 “The successful informal learning areas I’ve visited have a few key characteristics in common,” Whitmer explains.
 “Every element of the space is inviting.
 It has great lighting, both natural and controllable.
 A variety of furnishings that support group interaction, reflection, and idea exchange.
 Lots of whiteboards and display tools for sharing ideas.
 Electrical and wireless access for computers and mobile devices.
-The attraction of food and beverage is always a plus.
+The attraction of food and beverages is always a plus.
 Mainly, these are places that have been planned for unplanned, unscheduled, anytime learning.”

 Informal learning spaces are increasingly part of the college campus.
 Rarely does Whitmer have a conversation with educators and interior designers that doesn’t include the component of informal learning.
 “The conversations tend to focus on the value of unplanned, impromptu meeting places.
 The scope of these spaces has expanded beyond collaboration.
-They’re more about providing places for student engagement and impromptu meetings.” *3
+They’re more about providing places for student engagement and impromptu meetings.”*3

 These places have transformed from small study break areas adjacent to libraries (often added as an afterthought with vending machines and a smattering of lounge seating) to full floors of multiuse, technology-rich, and service-oriented space with cafés, presentation and multimedia areas, organic design and vibrant colors, and, yes, lots of lounge seating—all built for providing social, interactive, and stimulating places in which informal learning occurs.